consbio/trefoil/README.md

 ## Where is it being used?
-This is a core dependency for ncdjango (public repo coming coon), our Django-based NetCDF map server.
+This is a core dependency for ncdjango (public repo coming soon), our Django-based NetCDF map server.